Leg ulcers are no joke. As many asย 1.69% of Americansย experience leg ulcers at some point in their lives.

 Some people have venous disease because they are immobile, so increasing your exercise may help your blood flow.
 If you have blood clots, you can take clot-dissolving agents so your blood will not pool behind your clots.

-Venous disease may cause ulcers in the lower parts of the leg.
+Venous disease may cause ulcers in the lower parts of the leg, known as venous leg ulcers.
+Constant high pressure in the veins can damage tiny blood vessels and the skin, making it more vulnerable to breakdown.
+Even a minor injury, such as a small bump or scratch, can trigger a venous leg ulcer in someone with underlying venous disease.
 They may be on the back of your leg, so they can be hard to see unless you are looking for them.
-Monitor your legs closely and track how your skin appears over time.
+Monitor your legs closely and track how your skin appears over time, as these can be early signs of chronic venous insufficiency.
+After a venous leg ulcer has healed, patients should wear compression stockings to reduce the risk of recurrence.

 2. Arterial Disease

 Over time, tissues in the legs can begin to weaken, forming ulcers.
-Ulcers from arterial disease can appear on the feet or around the ankles, making it hard to walk.
+Arterial ulcers from arterial disease can appear on the feet or around the ankles, making it hard to walk.
+Persistent leg pain, especially at rest, is a key symptom of arterial ulcers and may be related to peripheral arterial disease and leg swelling.
 Some people experience extreme pain from them, especially after exertion or late at night while they are lying down.

 Arterial disease can lead to other problems, including cardiac arrest.
-It requires immediate treatment, which may involve surgical procedures like stenting.
+Measuring blood pressure in the legs can help diagnose arterial disease and guide treatment, which may involve surgical procedures like stenting.

 3. Deep Vein Thrombosis

 Like arterial disease, DVT causes ulcers because cells in the legs don’t receive a sufficient supply of blood.
 DVT ulcers can be large, discolored, and extremely painful.
+If you have this condition, itโs important to understand key deep vein thrombosis risks and symptoms.
 DVT can cause an embolism, so you should go to the hospital if you have the condition.

 4. Diabetes